Soimuen11/FreeWiki/README.md

 A firewall is essentially a way to filter traffic.
 What traffic do you want to allow / block ?

-There are 3 different ways that data can be sent :
+There are 3 different ways that data can be sent:
 + Input = whenever you are receiving data (eg from the internet)
 + Output = Whenever you are sending data out
 + Forward = You see that a lot on routers.
 When data passes through from one